 Computer vision—the use of computers to interpret visual images—provides additional ways to remotely model a solar project site.

 With computer vision, widely available aerial and street view imagery can be used to extract information about the scene.
 Because of this, computer vision has the potential to transform the solar design process.
-Surely then, it should be no surprise that Aurora has invested in developing these cutting-edge tools—our Aurora Envision features—with our team of experienced computer vision engineers.
+Aurora has invested in developing these cutting-edge tools with our team of experienced computer vision engineers.

 In today’s article, we delve into current applications of computer vision in solar design and how they work.
 In future articles, we’ll take a broader look at how this technology enables industry-level changes.